SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 - NAT gateway: enterprise -level VPC gateway, which provides SNAT and DNAT agents for cloud platform resources, supports two network egress modes, automatic and whitelist, and provides port mapping agent services for VPC networks, making external networks Access the virtual machine through the NAT gateway.
 - Load balancing: A control service that automatically distributes network access traffic among multiple virtual machines based on the TCP/UDP/HTTP/HTTPS protocol, similar to a traditional physical network hardware load balancer, used for multiple virtual machines Realize traffic load and high availability between virtual machines, and provide Layer 4 and Layer 7 monitoring and health check services for internal and external networks;
 - IPSecVPN: Provide IPSecVPN gateway service, connect SCloudStack with SCloud public cloud, IDC data center, and third-party public cloud intranet through IPSec protocol encrypted tunnel technology, and provide security for two private networks on the Internet The channel ensures the security of the connection through encryption; at the same time, the IPSecVPN service can also be used as a communication bridge between VPCs on the SCloudStack platform;
-- Bastion machine: Provides the ability to manage and monitor the operation and access of operation and maintenance personnel, notify and warn high - risk behaviors, and improve the operation and maintenance audit mechanism;
+- Bastion machine: Provides the ability to manage and monitor the operation and access of operation and maintenance personnel, notify and warn high-risk behaviors, and improve the operation and maintenance audit mechanism;
 - Vulnerability scanning: Provides complete, fast, stable and efficient detection of WEB and host vulnerabilities, relying on the research accumulation of the professional SCloud Security Center to improve security self-inspection capabilities;
 - Database audit: Provide monitoring of database status and communication content, accurately assess the risks faced by the database, provide reliable evidence through complete log records, and improve the tracing mechanism;
 - Web Application Firewall ( WAF ): Provides security protection capabilities for the business layer, maximizes business security protection, complements the 7- layer protection capability, and builds a complete boundary protection capability;